Bug #10968

 Changing radio step to 1.25kHz allows me to step through to next frequency in list but step is not available in CHIRP Tuning Step list.

-Updated by Jim Robinson 11 months ago
+Updated by Jim Robinson about 1 year ago

 Digging a little further was able to import some of the frequencies.